Get Over It (film)

 Get Over It is a 2001 American teen comedy film loosely based on William Shakespeare's A Midsummer Night's Dream about a high school senior who desperately tries to win back his ex-girlfriend by joining the school play she and her new boyfriend are performing in, against the advice of friends.
-The film was directed by Tommy O'Haver for Miramax Films and written by R. Lee Fleming Jr..
-The film was released on March 9, 2001, and stars Ben Foster, Kirsten Dunst, Melissa Sagemiller, Sisqó, Shane West, Colin Hanks, Zoe Saldana, Mila Kunis, Swoosie Kurtz, Ed Begley Jr., Carmen Electra and Martin Short.
-The film grossed $19 million against a budget of $22 million.
+The film was directed by Tommy O'Haver for Miramax Films and written by R. Lee Fleming Jr. The film was released on March 9, 2001, and stars Kirsten Dunst, Ben Foster, Melissa Sagemiller, Sisqó in his film debut, Shane West, and Colin Hanks.
+The film grossed $19.9 million against a budget of $22 million and received mixed reviews.

 Plot

 After Berke Landers' girlfriend Allison breaks up with him, he tries to win her back by auditioning for the school play, despite having no theatrical talent.
 Meanwhile, his friends Felix and Dennis try to find him a new girlfriend.

-With the help of Felix's younger sister Kelly, Berke wins a minor role in the play, a modern musical version of Shakespeare's comedy A Midsummer Night's Dream called A Midsummer Night's Rockin' Eve, written and directed by the school's domineering drama teacher, Dr. Desmond Oates (Martin Short).
+With the help of Kelly, Felix's younger sister, who is in love with him Berke wins a minor role in the play, a modern musical version of Shakespeare's comedy A Midsummer Night's Dream called A Midsummer Night's Rockin' Eve, written and directed by the school's overbearing drama teacher, Dr. Desmond Oates.
 When one of the leads, the school's star actor Peter Wong, is injured in a freak accident, Berke takes over Wong's role of Lysander.
-He gradually improves with continuing assistance from Kelly, unaware of the growing attraction between them.
+He gradually improves with continuing assistance from Kelly, unaware of their growing attraction.

 At a party thrown by Felix at Berke's house, Kelly kisses Berke, but he insists that a relationship between them could not work as she is Felix's sister.
 At the same party, Berke and Allison catch her new boyfriend Bentley "Striker" Scrumfeld cheating on her with her best friend Maggie.
 Allison breaks up with Striker.

 During the intermission on the play's opening night, Allison confides to Berke that she wants to get back together with him.
-Meanwhile, Striker bribes two of the theater technicians to try and blow Berke off the stage using stage pyrotechnics.
+Meanwhile, Striker bribes two of the theater technicians to try to blow Berke off the stage using stage pyrotechnics.
 Before the play resumes, Felix gives the orchestra sheet music for a love ballad written by Kelly to replace Oates' unpopular tune.

 When the curtain rises, Kelly sings her song so beautifully that Berke finally realizes he loves her.
 He abandons his lines from the script and improvises his own verse professing his character's love for Kelly's character Helena.
 The audience applauds as Berke and Kelly kiss.
 Striker protests this change, but unwittingly signals the technicians to set off the explosion, blowing him offstage and into the orchestral section.

-Dennis kisses Kelly's friend and his dancing partner Basin, who kisses him back, suggesting that they also begin a relationship.
+Dennis kisses Basin (Kelly's friend and his dancing partner), who kisses him back, suggesting that they also begin a relationship.
 Kelly and Berke leave the theater looking forward to their future together.

 The film ends with Sisqó and Vitamin C singing and dancing along with the cast to the song "September" as the credits roll.